To promote wellbeing amongst groups that may suffer isolation, such as those with additional needs, the homeless, or elderly, through music:

 Our organisation is new and as such has no track record except for the sum of its parts:

-MICHAEL OMER - Composer of Music for Television, Film and Concert Hall is an award-winning experienced composer, teacher and performer who has collaborated with groups from deprived schools and communities to compose works commissioned and broadcast by the BBC.
+MICHAEL OMER - Co-founder of Create Music Now.
+Composer of Music for Television, Film and Concert Hall is an award-winning experienced composer, teacher and performer who has collaborated with groups from deprived schools and communities to compose works commissioned and broadcast by the BBC.
 He has collaborated with the homeless charity SHELTER and the London Mozart Players to create a work performed at the orchestra’s base in Croydon.
+Michael has since retired from the board but is still involved on an ad-hoc basis.

 SIAN PHILIPPS is a violinist who on leaving the Yehudi Menuhin School went on to perform as soloist at the Wigmore Hall, South Bank Centre, Musikverein Vienna, and has recorded several CDs to critical acclaim.
 She has appeared as soloist with orchestras such as the Philharmonia, London Mozart Players and the City of Birmingham Symphony Orchestra with conductors such as Jose Cura and Ilan Volkov.
 In 2023, funded by Arts Council England, Siân created a CD entitled "From Shadows to Light " as part of a project involving local communities.
 It was based around her lived experience of stalking and its far- reaching consequences.